Logo

 • Stress reduction practices

-Not every tough moment is a flare.
-Some behaviors are rooted in skills deficits—like frustration tolerance or cognitive rigidity.
+Not all challenging behavior is a flare.
+Some issues stem from skill deficits like low frustration tolerance or cognitive rigidity.

-• Identify the nexus behavior (the thing driving the chaos)
+• Identify the nexus behavior driving the challenge

 • Teach coping skills outside of meltdown moments